 Psalm 104:25-35, 37b

-Psalm 104 as a whole is a hymn to God as creator and sustainer of all life.
-Our portion today concludes the psalm with a reference to God’s taming of the sea (seen by ancient peoples as the source of chaos represented here by the sea monster “Leviathan,” which is God’s plaything).
+Psalm 104 is a hymn to God as creator and sustainer of all life.
+Our portion today concludes the psalm with a reference to God’s taming of the sea (seen by ancient peoples as the source of chaos represented here by the sea monster “Leviathan,” literally God’s” plaything”).
 It also includes a reference to the Spirit of God.
 “Breath” in verse 30 and “Spirit” in verse 31 are the same Hebrew word ruaḥ.

 25 O Lord, how manifold are your works! *